Pathfinder (Star Trek: Voyager): Plot

 On Earth, Reginald Barclay is involved in the Pathfinder project, an effort to communicate with the USS Voyager, which is stranded in the Delta Quadrant.
 Barclay soon becomes obsessed.
 He loses himself in the reality of the holographic Voyager created for the project, enjoying the false friendships within.

 He seeks help from old friend and shipmate Counselor Deanna Troi, who advises him to forge real relationships and stop straying into the holo-program he has created of the Voyager ship and crew.
 When Admiral Paris visits the project to inspect progress, Barclay ignores orders from Commander Harkins, the project leader, not to bother the Admiral with his infeasible suggestions.
 Barclay puts forward his theory that using the MIDAS Array (an advanced sensor array), and computing Voyager's progress from their last contact, they would be able to create a micro wormhole in the Delta Quadrant near Voyager and use it to create a two way communication link.
 Admiral Paris is intrigued by this and promises to give it further study which Barclay is highly excited by, but at a later meeting with Admiral Paris, Barclay oversteps the line and is removed from the project for insubordination.

-Later that night, he breaks back in to the Pathfinder project to prove his theory is correct.
+Later that night, he breaks back into the Pathfinder project to prove his theory is correct.
 He hacks into the system and sends commands to the array which, as he predicted, creates the wormhole in the Delta Quadrant.
 As he attempts to contact Voyager using the array, Starfleet detects and sends security personnel to stop him.
 Barclay locks out the system and takes refuge in the holodeck simulation of Voyager where he continues to direct the wormhole to locate Voyager.
 The security officers led by Commander Harkins follow Barclay into the simulation where the faux Voyager crew rebels, even firing on the security officers.
 Of course, this has no effect except to momentarily distract them as the safety protocols are on.
 The holo-Torres is destroyed by a pursuing Commander Harkins, who shuts down the primary cooling systems on the holographic Voyager which will cause the warp core to overheat and breach, effectively destroying the entire program unless Barclay complies and releases command back to him.